Your voice in The Pivot

 How do I submit a pitch for The Pivot?

-We're looking for a short outline of what you'd like to showcase to the readers.
-If you're submitting an article, include the title and your main argument.
+We're looking for brief proposals that’ll outline what you’d like to showcase to readers.
+If you're submitting an article, include the title and the central idea for your article.
 If you've got a first draft, feel free to submit it.
-If you'd like to submit a multimedia piece, give us a quick description of what you want to showcase, the format, and any technical details like duration and dimensions.
-Contact Julia, Communications Officer, if you'd like to have an informal conversation about your submission.

-You'll receive an email to confirm that we've received your proposal.
+Contact Julia, Communications Officer, if you'd like to have an informal conversation about your potential contribution.
+Once your proposal has been submitted, you'll receive an email to confirm that we've received it.
 If you don't receive this confirmation within a week of submission, please contact us.

 Will I receive feedback on my pitch?